zotonic/zotonic/doc/ref/controllers/controller_page.rst

 The user will be redirected to the ``logon`` URL when the current user is not allowed to view the page.

-This controller also adds a ``noindex`` response header when the page's “seo_noindex” flag is set.
+This controller also adds a ``noindex`` response header when the page’s “seo_noindex” flag is set.

 Example dispatch rule::